Asylum in UK

 Between 2014 and June 2023, 51,000 people resettled in the UK through various schemes.
 This included 20,000 Syrians under the Vulnerable Persons Resettlement Scheme from 2014 to 2020 and 21,500 Afghans from 2021.

-In 2022, new routes were introduced for Ukrainians, and by June 2023, around 179,000 people had arrived.
+In 2022, new routes were introduced for Ukrainians, and by June 2023, around 179,000 people had arrived and were granted refugee status.
 This exceeded any previous forced migration flow to the UK, equivalent to the total number of refugees granted refuge in the UK from all origins between 2014 and 2021.

 What benefits do people seeking asylum get?

-Asylum seekers in the UK rely on government support while awaiting their application outcome.
+People seeking Asylum in the UK rely on government support while awaiting their application outcome.
 This support includes housing and a small allowance for essentials, starting from the screening.

 Housing is provided, but the location isn’t chosen by asylum seekers.
 The weekly allowance for necessities is £5.84 per day, with additional support for pregnant women and mothers with infants.
 Children aged 5-17 can attend state school for free.